cherenkov-plenoscope/flux_sensitivity/README.rst

 Instead of altering the area of the signal, this scenario alters the rate of the background.
 The black scenario widens the energy-range in the background to the range required to collect one sigma (68%) of the signal.
 This means that matrix ``B`` now collects contributions from multiple bins in reconstructed gamma-ray-energy.
-The wider range in energy is estimated using the instruments confusion in energy by estimating the range in reconstructed gamma-ray-energy which contains 68% of the gamma-rays.
+The wider range in energy is estimated using the instruments confusion in energy by estimating the range in reconstructed gamma-ray-energy which contains 68% of the signal.
-To represent the containment of 68% in the signal, this scenarios area in signal uses a matrix ``G`` with the elements on its diagonal being ``0.68``.
+To represent the containment of 68% in the signal, this scenario's matrix ``G`` has the elements on its diagonal set to ``0.68``.
-The advantage here is, that matrix ``G`` has only zeros off its diagonal and thus the black scenario can show the true gamma-rays-energy on its energy-axis.
+Matrix ``G`` has only zeros off its diagonal and thus the black scenario can show the true gamma-rays-energy on its energy-axis.

 +-------------------------------------+--------------------------------------------------------------------------+
 | Matrix ``G``                        | Matrix ``B``                                                             |